caleb-thomp/fundme/README.md

 # Fundme
-Fund Me is an embeddable widget for people to post accounts and crypto wallets that people can qr and send cash to.
+Fund Me is a platform for users to manage all bank and crypto accounts.

 [React Website](https://fundme-react.netlify.app/)